UIBeardcore/UIBeardcore.DeveloperTool/Lite/README.md

 ## Contributing

 Found a bug?
 Or have a suggestion?
-Please report it as a comment to initial article http://tridion.uibeardcore.com/2014/08/dev-tool-lite-v-0/ ‎
+Please [report it](http://tridion.uibeardcore.com/2014/08/dev-tool-lite-v-0/ "UIBeardcore.DeveloperTool | Lite") as a comment to initial article.